JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

     * Summary of all UserAssigned Managed Identities assigned to Resources
     * Summary of Resources that have an UserAssigned Managed Identity assigned
   * [Integrate PSRule for Azure](#integrate-psrule-for-azure)
     * __Pausing 'PSRule for Azure' integration__.
-AzGovViz leveraged the Invoke-PSRule cmdlet, but there are certain [resource types](https://github.com/Azure/PSRule.Rules.Azure/blob/ab0910359c1b9826d8134041d5ca997f6195fc58/src/PSRule.Rules.Azure/PSRule.Rules.Azure.psm1#L1582) where also child resources need to be queried to achieve full rule evaluation.
+Azure Governance Visualizer leveraged the Invoke-PSRule cmdlet, but there are certain [resource types](https://github.com/Azure/PSRule.Rules.Azure/blob/ab0910359c1b9826d8134041d5ca997f6195fc58/src/PSRule.Rules.Azure/PSRule.Rules.Azure.psm1#L1582) where also child resources need to be queried to achieve full rule evaluation.
     * Well-Architected Framework aligned best practice analysis for resources, including guidance for remediation
   * Storage Account Access Analysis
     * Provides insights on Storage Accounts with focus on anonymous access (containers/blobs and 'Static website' feature)